smpallen99/ex_ami/README.md

 ## Trouble Shooting

 * Ensure you start the ex_ami application in your mix.exs file as described above
-* Enusre you setup the ex_ami configuration with the correct credentials
+* Ensure you setup the ex_ami configuration with the correct credentials
 * Enusre you setup the credentials for the AMI connection in Asterisk

 ## License

-ex_ami is Copyright (c) 2015-2022 E-MetroTel
+ex_ami is Copyright (c) 2015-2025 E-MetroTel

 The source code is released under the MIT License.